jlbradley1844/jlbradley1844.github.io/_drafts/a-moral-theory-of-racism.md

 ------------------------------------------------

 Unfortunately, I'm not aware of any sort of hard numbers itself posits some general qualitative breakdowns.
-We know that a small minority of people spend their whole lives in "stage two."
+Kohlberg's workis the only one to attempt such a breakdown, and I'm not aware of any more detailed follow-on work.
+From his work, we know a small minority of people (in the single percentages) spend their whole lives in "stage two"; such people tend to line up with "dark triad" pathologies, a more recently identified concept that has seen a lot more study.
 We also know that most people reach "stage four" normative behavior by some time after high school, but a significant number do not move past "stage three."
 Meanwhile, only a small minority minority reach the postconventional